- 1 Anticoagulant herbs: Plants that diminish blood clotting

 Is it dangerous to use anticoagulant plants?

 Any mismatch in the dose of anticoagulants can cause a lack of clotting and therefore heavy bleeding that can be fatal.
-For this reason, you should always consult a doctor before taking any of the following plants:

 Other times it may be counterproductive to use some of these plants in people who are prone to ailments caused by a lack of clotting and nose bleeding, hematomas, etc. Within this group are some plants such as willow thinners, garlic, onions, thyme, rosemary, ginseng and licorice.